 - Consider telematics – Telematics devices, placed into a car’s diagnostic system, and some smart phone apps, allow insurance companies to monitor habits and behaviour.
 Some companies will provide discounts on car insurance to drivers who maintain good habits and safe records.
 These devices are gender-neutral and are based on performance and habits alone.

 In the grand scheme of things, men will face price discrimination in the car insurance world, especially if they are just starting out as new drivers.
 Comparison shopping for the right car insurance quotes , as well as some practical training and guidance, can help ease the pain and reduce car insurance rates over time.
+Recently, the gap is closing between men and women and their car insurance rates.
+For now, your best bet is to drive safe and over time, earn the reductions for loyalty and collision-free driving.

 - High-Risk Car Insurance